We are the region’s only authorized Yamaha piano dealer.

 As the world’s largest piano manufacturer, Yamaha excels at producing pianos that are exceptionally consistent from instrument to instrument.

-By producing pianos at a mass scale, Yamaha’s “economies of scale” enable it to provide its pianos at quite affordable prices.
+By producing yamaha pianos at a mass scale, Yamaha’s “economies of scale” enable it to provide its pianos at quite affordable prices.

-Yamaha History and Evolution
+Yamaha Pianos: History and Evolution

-Learn how the Yamaha Piano company became the world’s largest and best known piano producer.
+The world’s largest and best known piano producer.

 Torakusu Yamaha, a watchmaker, developed Japan’s first reed organ, and founded Yamaha Reed Organ Manufacturing in 1887.
 In 1899, Yamaha visited the U.S. to learn how to build pianos.
 Within a couple of years he began making grand and vertical pianos under the name Nippon Gakki, Ltd. Beginning in the 1930s, Yamaha expanded its operations, first into other musical instruments, then into other products and services, such as sporting goods and furniture, and finally internationally.